hellodigit/vscode-coffeelint/coffeelint/README.md

-# VS Code ESLint extension
+# CoffeeLint extension for VS Code
 Integrates [CoffeeLint](https://github.com/clutchski/coffeelint) into VS Code.

 This extension reads the `coffeelint.json` file in the root of the workspace (project).
 If your project doesn't have this file yet, then just run: